Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Preliminaries

 is defined as the smallest $n$ such that $I^n$ is non-projective.
-The \emph{codominant dimension} $\codomdim M$ of a module $M$ is defined as the dominant dimension of the module $D(M)$. $\Dom_n(A)$ denotes the full subcategory of $\mod A$ consisting of modules having dominant dimension at least $n$.
-The dominant dimension of an algebra is defined as the dominant dimension of the regular module.
-The dominant dimension of an algebra $A$ is equal to the dominant dimension of its opposite algebra and thus equal to the codominant dimension of $D(A)$.
+The \emph{codominant dimension} $\codomdim M$ of a module $M$ is defined as the dominant dimension of the left module $D(M)$. $\Dom_n(A)$ denotes the full subcategory of $\mod A$ consisting of modules having dominant dimension at least $n$.
+The dominant dimension of an algebra is defined as the dominant dimension of $A$ as an $A$-module, i.e. $\domdim A:=\domdim(A_A)$.
+We note that $\domdim A=\codomdim DA=\domdim A^\op$ always holds.
+We can characterise modules of large dominant dimension as follows.